ray-project/ray/doc/source/rllib-models.rst

             an effect, which may not be the case for all algorithms.

             Returns:
-                Scalar tensor for the self-supervised loss.
+                Tensor of size [BATCH_SIZE] for the self-supervised loss.
             """
             return tf.constant(0.0)